jsonmaur/phoenix-svg/README.md

 * `:otp_app` - The name of your OTP application.
 This is required.
 * `:as` - The name of the generated component function.
 Defaults to `:svg`.
-* `:path` - The path of your svg files relative to your project directory.
+* `:from` - The path of your svg files relative to your project directory.
 If using releases, make sure this path is included in your release directory (`priv` is included by default).
 Defaults to `priv/svgs`.
 * `:attributes` - A map of default attributes to inject into the SVG tags.
 Defaults to `%{}`.

 #### Example